AdaCore/spark2014/docs/ug/alfa.rst

 ^^^^^^^^^^^^

-The information of which subprograms are fully in Alfa and which are not, as well as whether the features used in subprograms are alread implemented or not, is stored in a file with extension .alfa for review by the user, and to produce global :ref:`project statistics`.
+The information of which subprograms are fully in Alfa and which are not, as well as whether the features used in subprograms are already implemented or not, is stored in a file with extension .alfa for review by the user, and to produce global :ref:`project statistics`.